The Territory check-in app

-To get you started, NT Health has emailed all businesses, organisations and venues with a COVID-19 Safety Plan their own QR Code Poster for use at their premises.
+All businesses, organisations and venues with a COVID-19 Safety Plan were emailed their own QR Code Poster for use at their premises.

-If your business or organisation did not receive an email with your QR Code, or if you require more than one QR Code as you have multiple venues, you can register to use The Territory Check In app at your venue by completing an online form.
-Once you have completed the form, you should receive an email with a QR Code poster that is specific to your venue location within 48 hours.
-Register your business or organisation
+If your business or organisation did not receive a QR Code via email, or if you require more than one QR Code as you have multiple venues please complete the online form register your business or organisation An email with a QR Code poster specific to your venue location should be forwarded out within 48 hours.

-Businesses are encouraged to also have an alternative check in method available, such as a paper-based template or manual check in with a staff member, for customers unable to use a QR Code.
+Businesses are encouraged to have an alternative check in method available, such as a paper-based template , for customers unable to use a QR Code.

-The QR Code should be printed and displayed at the entrance of the venue so customers can access it easily, or displayed on individual tables in a restaurant or café setting.
+Your QR Code poster should be printed and displayed at the entrance of the venue and/or displayed on individual tables in a restaurant or café setting.